JWIG User Manual

 mail.transport.protocol = smtp

-The jwig.properties file should be placed in the base folder of the classloader (I.e. in the folder that holds the classes that belong to the default package) at runtime.
+The jwig.properties file must be placed in the base folder of the class loader at runtime (i.e. in the folder containing the class files that belong to the default package).

 A complete list of JWIG configuration properties is available in the API documentation of the WebSite class.